beannut/Data-Science-Bootcamp-Project/README.md

 # Data-Science-Bootcamp-Project
-This repository includes all of the projects I completed while attending the Data Science Bootcamp Batch 5 (DataRockie)
+This repository includes all of the projects I achieved while attending the Data Science Bootcamp Batch 5 (DataRockie)

 ## My Project